 How do you style a colorful rug?

 Interior designers stand by the rule of making your rug the secondary color in the room, with your sofa or other large furniture being the first.
 From your colorful accent rugs, pull in one or two colors and bring it over to smaller decor like a coffee table bowl, photograph frames, or a planter.
+Rug Knots says, “It entirely depends upon your personal preferences but its always a plus if you match everything in a room.
+Try using contrasting patterns with your couch and rugs.
+Use a neutral toned rug with bold colored sofas and vice versa.”

-Make sure your furniture’s legs at least touch the rug for a tied together look.
+Make sure your furniture legs at least touch the rug for a tied together look.
 This also breaks up the room if you have an open floor plan that combines your dining room and living space together.
 If you follow our tips and tricks above, your furniture and rug should mesh well instead of fighting for attention.

 Shopping for the right colorful rugs for your living room might be more stressful than not, especially if you don’t have a knack for interior design.
 Luckily, our how-to guide can help you single out the right size, color, material, and style to bring the room together, whether that’s through a large, family-friendly, cotton rug or a style-first, function-second luxury piece.